 — Brian Schupper, director of policy, Greater Milwaukee Committee

-Driving Economic Growth Through Entrepreneurship Ecosystems is designed for public and private sector leaders including director generals, program directors, agency managers, private sector and civic leaders, and other formal and informal leaders who seek to create and implement entrepreneurship ecosystems in their societies.
+Driving Economic Growth Through Scale Up Ecosystems is designed for public and private sector regional leaders including director generals, program directors, agency managers, private sector and civic leaders, and other formal and informal leaders who seek to create and implement entrepreneurship ecosystems in their societies.

 About the Faculty Director